sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

                 state.resize(*physical_size);
             }
             WindowEvent::ScaleFactorChanged { new_inner_size, .. } => {
-                // new_inner_size is &mut so we have to dereference it twice state.resize(**new_inner_size);
+                // new_inner_size is &&mut so we have to dereference it twice state.resize(**new_inner_size);
             }
             // ...